Lancashire Mind: @Therapies

 Where will my therapy sessions take place?

-All therapy sessions take place virtually over a video-calling platform, such as Zoom, Microsoft Teams, or Google Meet.
+All therapy sessions take place each week and are delivered virtually over a video-calling platform, such as Zoom, Microsoft Teams, or Google Meet.
 The specific platform used is based on the therapist that you see as some of our therapists have a platform that they prefer to use.
 We unfortunately cannot offer face-to-face sessions.

 How much does each therapy session cost?

-• A virtual session with a trainee counsellor/CBT therapist costs £30
+- A weekly virtual session with a trainee counsellor/CBT therapist costs £30

-• A virtual session with a qualified counsellor or CBT therapist costs £45
+- A weekly virtual session with a qualified counsellor or CBT therapist costs £45

 Why do you have different prices for your therapy service?